ACADEMIC TEAM (SCHOLASTIC SCRIMMAGE)

 The EHS Activism Club was created to promote activism within the community, advocate for a safe environment, and provide opportunities for social and political engagement.
-Events have included Voter Registration drive, co-hosting Candidate debate 2018, organizing the #Enough!
-National School Walkout at EHS Spring 2018 as well as the 2018 EHS Day of Activism.
+Events have included Voter Registration drive, co-hosting Candidate debate 2018, and organizing the 2018 and 2019 EHS Day of Activism.
 All are welcome!

 AMERICAN COMPUTER SCIENCE LEAGUE

 This club enables any student who has taken or is taking computer programming classes to participate in regional and international computer science competitions.